-God declares sinners to be just and also makes them just.
-The legal declaration of us being righteous (justification) is to be distinguished with the gradual process by which God makes us righteous (sanctification).
-God both erases our record of transgressions against Him and transforms us to live in accordance with His will.
-There is indeed an objective moral change involved in a forensic justification framework.
+The legal declaration of us being righteous in His sight (justification) is to be distinguished with the gradual process by which God makes us righteous (sanctification).
+He not only erases our record of transgressions against Him, but also transforms us to live in accordance with His will.

 "But God’s forgiveness of David’s sins [Romans 4:8, where Paul quotes Psalm 32:2] was not merely a legal declaration without some existential effect on David.
 To the contrary, David describes God’s forgiveness of his sins as being made “clean” and “whiter than snow” (51:7).
 And herein lies the key to God no longer reckoning David’s sin: the objective guilt of those sins had been removed.
 God’s reckoning was an evaluation that correctly corresponded to the objective reality of that which was being reckoned."

 The forgiveness of sins enables us to overcome personal guilt and be at peace with God.
 Everything that surrounds justification is not to be conflated with justification itself.
 Forgiveness is an aspect of justification, but it does not make up its entirety.

 "There are other passages that fit the same pattern.
 For example, in Romans 8:18 Paul “considers” [logizomai] that our current sufferings are not worth comparing with our glory that is to be revealed in heaven.
 Paul’s mental evaluation of our present sufferings compared to our glory in heaven matches the objective reality about the two.
 In Romans 9:8, Paul “reckons” [logizomai] Abraham’s spiritual children as God’s children.
 Paul’s evaluation about Abraham’s spiritual children corresponds to what they really are: God’s children."